Jacoba Maria van Nickelen

-Jacoba Maria van Nickelen (1690, Haarlem – 1749, Amsterdam), was an 18th-century flower painter from the Northern Netherlands.
+Jacoba Maria van Nickelen (1690–1749) was an 18th-century flower painter from the Dutch Republic.

 Biography

 van Nicklen was born into an old painting family of Haarlem; her grandfather Isaak van Nickelen painted church interiors, and her father Jan van Nickelen was a landscape painter.

 According to the RKD she was a fruit and flower still life painter, whose work shows the same elements as the work of Cornelia van der Mijn, the daughter of her teacher Herman van der Mijn.
 She was active at the court of Johann Wilhelm, Elector Palatine, where besides Cornelia, the women painters Adriana Spilberg and Rachel Ruysch also painted.
-She married the painter Willem Troost and had eight children, though only two survived infancy.
+She married the painter Willem Troost and had eight children, though only two survived infancy. van Nickelen died in Amsterdam in 1749.